Azure/azure-sdk-for-js/sdk/core/core-http/README.md

 ### Installation

-This package is not meant to be consumed directly by end users.
+This package is primarily used in generated code and not meant to be consumed directly by end users.

 ## Key concepts